microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-05.md

 - Navigate to Azure Monitor, click on Containers, and select your cluster.

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image93.png)
- - Alternatively you can go to your AKS, and click Insights
+ - Alternatively, you can go to your AKS and click Insights
  - Click on Containers and then search for web

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image94.png)
 - Or go to Controllers and search for web

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image95.png)
-- Generate an exception in the eShoponWeb application
+- Generate an exception in the eShopOnWeb application
 >**Tip:** Try to change your password, similar to the exception generated in the Application Insights challenge

 - Login